 Over 20 million people in the United States have gallstones.
 But fortunately, gallstones cause no symptoms in the vast majority of patients.
 The stones are often discovered during routine exams looking for problems unrelated to the gallbladder.

-Someone with gallstones has an 80% chance of living without symptoms, and since the gallstones are usually not life threatening, according to Dr. John McDougall “you should be allowed to die with your gallstones.”
+Someone with gallstones has an 80% chance of living without symptoms.
+According to Dr. John McDougall, gallstones are usually not life threatening, and surgery should be avoided for gallstones that aren’t causing symptoms.

 Other Contributing Factors